 At the end of April each year, we observe National Infertility Awareness Week.
-Often times, as a fertility specialist (reproductive endocrinologist) I am asked when people should consider fertility treatment, if referrals are necessary and what to expect.
-Below are my answers to a few of the most common questions I get with regard to fertility care and treatment.
+Often times, as a fertility specialist (reproductive endocrinologist), we are asked when people should consider fertility care and treatment, if referrals are necessary and what to expect.
+Below are answers to a few of the most common questions we get with regard to fertility care and treatment.

 When Should I Consider a Fertility Consultation or Evaluation?